Federated States of Micronesia: Religion

-The Federated States of Micronesia are 97% Christian.
+The people of the Federated States of Micronesia are 97% Christian.
 More than half of the population follows the Catholic Church (55%) and about 42% follow various Protestant Christian groups.
 In general this is due to Spanish and German colonial history.
 Spanish rule meant that a large part of the population remained Catholic.
-During the German colonial period, until 1914, Catholic and Protestant missionaries from the German Empire were deployed.Several Protestant denominations, as well as the Roman Catholic Church, are present in every Micronesian state.
+During the German colonial period, until 1914, Catholic and Protestant missionaries from the German Empire were deployed.
+Several Protestant denominations, as well as the Roman Catholic Church, are present in every Micronesian state.
 Most Protestant groups trace their roots to American Congregationalist missionaries.
 On the island of Kosrae, the population is approximately 7,800; 95 percent are Protestants.
 On Pohnpei, the population of 35,000 is evenly divided between Protestants and Catholics.
 Most immigrants are Filipino Catholics who have joined local Catholic churches, e.g. Our Lady of Mercy Catholic Church in Pohnpei.

 On Chuuk and Yap, an estimated 60 percent are Catholic and 40 percent are Protestant.
 Religious groups with small followings include Baptists, Assemblies of God, Salvation Army, Seventh-day Adventists, Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints (Mormons), and the Baháʼí Faith.
 There is a small group of Buddhists on Pohnpei, and a small group of Ahmadiyya Muslims in both Pohnpei and Kosrae.
 Attendance at religious services is generally high; churches are well supported by their congregations and play a significant role in civil society.

 In the 1890s, on the island of Pohnpei, intermissionary conflicts and the conversion of clan leaders resulted in religious divisions along clan lines which persist today.
 More Protestants live on the western side of the island, while more Catholics live on the eastern side.
 Missionaries of many religious traditions are present and operate freely.
 The Constitution provides for freedom of religion, and the Government generally respects this right in practice.
 The US government received no reports of societal abuses or discrimination based on religious belief or practice in 2007.

 Health

 Life expectancy was 66 for men and 69 for women in 2018.

-Pingelap in Pohnpei State is notable for the prevalence of an extreme form of color blindness called Achromatopsia, and known locally as maskun.
-Approximately 5% of the atoll's 3000 inhabitants are afflicted.
+Pingelap in Pohnpei State is notable for the prevalence of an extreme form of color blindness called achromatopsia, and known locally as maskun.
+Approximately 5% of the atoll's 3,000 inhabitants are afflicted.